genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/04_customisation-app-specific.md

     )
 ```

-It's also worth noting that this can be used to extend the existing styles, by importing the originals and composing those with new styles by calling the style function.
+You can also use this technique to extend the existing styles; call the style function to import the originals and compose those with new styles.
 Here's what that would look like:

 ```ts
 provideDesignSystem()